fassko/fassko.github.io/_posts/2019-07-24-websockets-ios-13.md

 ## Before iOS 13

-Previosly if you wanted to use Websockets in Apple platforms you had to rely on [CFNetwork](https://developer.apple.com/documentation/cfnetwork) which was added in iOS 2.0 times.
+Previosly if you wanted to use Websockets in Apple platforms you had to rely on [CFNetwork](https://developer.apple.com/documentation/cfnetwork) which was added in iOS 2.0.
 It is using C based foundation streams.
-You have to deal then with pointers and memory allocation issues which is quite common in C language.
+You then have to deal with pointers and memory allocation issues which is quite common in C language.

-Another way was to use third part solutions like [Starscream](https://github.com/daltoniam/Starscream) what have we [discussed before](/websockets-swift/).
+Another way was to use third party solutions like [Starscream](https://github.com/daltoniam/Starscream) which I have [described before](/websockets-swift/).

 ## Websockets using URLSession